yrehim7/yrehim7/README.md

 ###
 <p align="left">I'm passionate about Big Data and the insights we can gain from it with a background in Automation Technology & Informatics and hands on experience in support, quality assurance, and data-driven projects, I've built a solid foundation in the data field.
 I'm especially interested in data engineering and analytics<br>
 <br>🔭 I’m currently automative technologies and informatics student in Germany
-<br>📚 I'm currently learning and dive more on Data Engineer field
+<br>📚 I'm currently diving more and more on Data Engineer field

 ### Connect with me
 <div align="center">